Did you know that less than 65% of adults visit the dentist each year? The percentage drops even lower in younger generations.

 Once you’ve done some research on the dental practice, now’s the time to dig a little deeper.

-Practicing dentists in each state must be licensed.
-Licenses are maintained by each state’s dental board.
+Practicing dentists in each province must be licensed.
+Licenses are maintained by each province’s dental board.
 Aside from license issuance, these boards also keep track of claims submitted by patients.

 Before choosing a dentist, check with the dental board.
 Ensure the dentist doesn’t have suspicious or multiple claims.